farooqkz/OxygenCapsule/README.md

 ## Usage
  - Craft an Empty Capsule and an Oxygen compressor.
+ - Get some oil extracts(say 99)
+ - Put oil extracts in fuel slot of the compressor
- - Put the Empty Capsule in Oxygen Compressor, after 10 seconds it will turn to half capsule and after another 10 seconds, you will have a full Capsule.
+ - Put the Empty Capsule in Oxygen Compressor(in 2x2 slot which is for capsules), after 10 seconds it will turn to half capsule and after another 10 seconds, you will have a full Capsule.
- - Dive deep underwater. each time you using it will increase your breath by 5 and you can use it twice, once it will convert to half capsule and another time to an empty one.
+ - Dive deep underwater. each time using it will increase your breath by 5 and you can use it twice, once it will convert to half capsule and another time to an empty one.
  - Return it to Oxygen compressor for later usage.